 Others besides Jesus have also shown us the way of non-violence.
 It takes a special kind of courage and strength to look evil in the eye and refuse to stoop to its barbarisms.
 The violence of war or weapons or words can only destroy; they can never foster peace or hope.
 These inhumane actions will end up dehumanizing us.
 Applauding violence will eventually erode the goodness and wisdom that makes us human in the first place; it will make us a bitter, brittle shell.

 I am well aware that some people would not characterize Christianity as non-violent.
-I confess that Christian history is rife with violence in the name of the Christ and some preachers even today will be cheering on the MOAB missile.
+I confess that Christian history is rife with violence in the name of the Christ and some preachers even today have been cheering on the MOAB missile.
 My friend, Jim Rigby, a progressive pastor here in Texas, posted this to his Facebook page: